openedx/XBlock/docs/xblock-tutorial/concepts/runtimes.rst

 ###############

 An XBlock runtime is the application that hosts XBlock.
-For example, the XBlock SDK, the :ref:`edX LMS <EdX Learning Management System as an XBlock Runtime>`, and :ref:`edX Studio <EdX Studio as an XBlock Runtime>` are all XBlock runtime applications.
+For example, the XBlock SDK, the :ref:`Open edX LMS <Open edX Learning Management System as an XBlock Runtime>`, and :ref:`Open edX Studio <Open edX Studio as an XBlock Runtime>` are all XBlock runtime applications.
 You can also render an individual XBlock in HTML with the XBlock URL.